jdiehl/approovdemo/README.md

 * Edit `config.json` and set `"runtimeUrl": "http://[RUNTIME_IP]:8080"` to the IP address of the machine running the runtime from Studio Pro.
 * Upad the configuration by running `npm run configure`

+### Menix Runtime

+* Check out the Mendix project in Studio Pro 9.18.4
+* Run locally
+* Verify that the runtime is running by opening `http://[RUNTIME_IP]:8080` in the webbrowser of your testphone

 ### Android

 * Open `android/` in Android Studio